 Inside the pack, the features continue.
 The main compartment layout is very good.
 I am not a fan of having lots of little storage areas on a pack.
 Sure it means things can have their own spot, but I find I have to go through 3 pockets before finding what I’m looking for.
 Give me 2 main pockets and a few small internal pockets and I’m good.
 The Hellion gets high marks for it’s organizational layout.
 On top of the pack there is a small zippered pocket, not really needed in my mind, but good for a bar, and a lined goggle pocket, which I do like.
 There is 1 main compartment with a water resistant sleeve running ¾ of the way to the top for keeping damp items separate.
 There is plenty of room for extra layers, gloves, food and 2 vertical tube sleeves on the sides to store your probe.
 2 compression straps around the main compartment allow you adjust the amount of room you need.
 At the top of the compartment are 2 small mesh pockets, good for hand warmers or ski straps and since I can easily see what’s in them I like them.
 During a day trip to a local pass I was able to carry all the essentials, plus extra gear for myself and friends.
 When I tried the Hellion at the resort I lost some room on the lift, but it wasn’t terrible and I could still bring the bar down.

 Whether you ski the resort or search for fresh powder on the pass the Camelbak Hellion is worth a look.
 Features like a big reservoir and a smart layout and plenty of space make it a good choice for any skier or boarder.
-Check out the Hellion and other Camelbak products at camelbak.com.
+For more info on the Hellion and other Camelbak products, visit www.camelbak.com.